crislozano/web-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Cristina Lozano Argüelles is an Assistant Professor of interpreting and bilingualism at the Modern Languages and Literatures Department at John Jay College of Criminal Justice.
-She leads the Bi-Lab: Bilingualism and Interpreting, which researches interpreting and second language acquisition, and promotes bilingualism in the community.
+She investigates the impact of interpreting experience second language processing.
+She is currently setting up her new eye-tracking lab on bilingualism and interpreting.